jonathanprozzi/eliza-sentry-example/README.md

 Adding these environment variables to the `.env` file will surface traces from AI interactions.

+**NOTE:** The `package.json` is configured to use a _local_ version of the ElizaOS `core` package for testing!
+If you're using this as an Eliza starter and not to test the Eliza PR for adding Sentry support, please ensure you change this to the official ElizaOS `core` package.
+This is currently set up for testing the package locally!

 ## Features

 - Pre-configured project structure for ElizaOS development